kevinjycui/DesmosBezierRenderer/README.md

 You can use the optimisational options to change the number of expressions the backend will send to the frontend per call (too much will cause a memory error, too little could kill the backend with too many requests).
 Note that a "block" refers to what is passed from the backend to the frontend per HTTP request.
 These only really matter if you are rendering a video.

 Use `python3 backend.py -h` to see the above help message.
 Run without any command-line arguments to create a rendering with the same settings as seen in [this video](https://www.youtube.com/watch?v=BQvBq3K50u8).

-To revert the code to be exactly as it was when the video was released, run `git checkout 47b10ea98b04b98ce46e54a46adde27bcb52e53e` first (this will cause the rendering to be significantly slower).

 #### Running the command